MrLolok/Login-Register-Light-Template/README.md

 <h1>Login Register Template | Light Version</h1>
-Pure CSS and HTML template using Materialize's icons &nbsp
+Pure CSS and HTML template using Materialize's icons<br>
+&nbsp;
 This is the light version you can see the dark version <a href="https://github.com/MrLolok/Login-Register-Template/">here</a>
-&nbsp
+&nbsp;

 Website Preview:
 &nbsp